 Top 10 Horror Films of All Time

-This is my dynamic top ten of the best horror films of all time.
-Horror is so subjective and perhaps along with comedy, these two are the toughest ones to crack.
-Yet, once in a while there will be a filmmaker who is capable of crafting intimate, scary stories or go bonkers with a full on rollercoaster of jump scares and ominous atmosphere.
-On the other hand, you might have a film that takes its time to creep under your skin culminating in a dark and frenetic climax of terror and emotional chaos. it took me a while to put down which films have really marked me and after a rather long thinking process, I present to you my top ten.
+This is FM101’s dynamic top ten of the best horror films of all time.
+Horror is so subjective and perhaps along with comedy, these two are the toughest genres to crack.
+Yet, once in a while, there will be a filmmaker who is capable of crafting intimate, scary stories or go bonkers delivering a rollercoaster of jump scares and ominous atmosphere.
+On the other hand, you might have a film that takes its time to creep under your skin culminating in a dark and frenetic climax of terror and emotional chaos.
+Whether you prefer Stanley Kubrick’s “The Shining” (1980), John Carpenter’s “Halloween” (1978) or the relentless pace of Zack Synder’s “Dawn of the Dead” (2004), every person finds something different that hits their horror spot.

 Suspense: